Flexible and efficient emulation of spatial extremes processes via variational autoencoders

-To assess the performance of our flexible spatial extremes model, we conduct a simulation study which contains $n_s=2000$ locations randomly sampled from the uniform distribution on the square $[0,10]\times [0,10]$.
-We simulate $n_t=100$ replicates from each of the following three different models: \begin{enumerate}[label=\Roman*., ref=\Roman*] \item Gaussian process with zero mean and Mat\'{e}rn covariogram $C(\bs_j,\bs_j;\phi,\nu)$, in which $\phi=3$ and $\nu=5/2$ are range and smoothness parameters; \item Max-id process \eqref{eqn:model} with $K=25$ and $|\mathcal{D}|=0$; \item Max-id process \eqref{eqn:model} with $K=25$ and $0<|\mathcal{D}|<K$; \item Max-id process \eqref{eqn:model} with $K=25$ and $|\mathcal{D}|=K$; \item Max-stable \citet{reich2012hierarchical} model with $K=25$. \end{enumerate} Models \ref{modelGP}--\ref{modelAD}, we first consider time-invariant dependence parameters $\alpha_t\equiv 1/2$ and $\bgamma_t\equiv \bgamma$, and attempt to recover the spatial dependence structure; see Figure~\ref{fig:sim_knots} for the knot locations and $\bgamma$ values.
+We conduct a simulation study in which data are generated at $n_s=2,000$ random locations uniformly sampled over the square $[0,10]\times [0,10]$.
+We simulate $n_t=100$ replicates of the process from each of the following different models: \begin{enumerate}[label=\Roman*., ref=\Roman*] \itemsep{-0.1em} \item Gaussian process with zero mean, unit variance, and Mat\'{e}rn correlation $C(\bs_j,\bs_j;\phi,\nu)$, in which $\phi=3$ and $\nu=5/2$ are range and smoothness parameters; \item Max-id process \eqref{eqn:model} with $K=25$ basis functions and $|\mathcal{D}|=0$ un-tilted knots; \item Max-id process \eqref{eqn:model} with $K=25$ basis functions and $0<|\mathcal{D}|<K$ un-tilted knots; \item Max-id process \eqref{eqn:model} with $K=25$ basis functions and $|\mathcal{D}|=K$ un-tilted knots; \item Max-stable \citet{reich2012hierarchical} model with $K=25$ basis functions. \end{enumerate} When simulating from Models~\ref{modelAI}--\ref{modelAD}, we first consider time-invariant dependence parameters $\alpha_t\equiv 1/2$ and $\bgamma_t\equiv \bgamma$, and attempt to recover the spatial dependence structure; see Figure~\ref{fig:sim_knots} for the knot locations and $\bgamma$ values.
 Recall that $K$ is the number of basis functions and $\mathcal{D} = \{k:\gamma_k=0\}$.
 We sample the latent variables $\bZ_{t}$ from the expPS distribution independently for each time replicate.
 The white noise process $\{\epsilon_t(\bs)\}$ follows the same independent Fr\'{e}chet($0,\tau,1/\alpha_0$) distribution with $\tau=1$ and $\alpha_0=1/4$.